Sponsored Projects Accounting for Grants and Contracts

 Internal Approval Form, obtain all college or department required signatures, and

 forward the GC1 form, along with the sponsor information (award, budget, and scope

-of work) to the System Director of Grants and Contracts.
+of work) to the KCTCS Assitant Vice President of the Grants Administration (GA).

 - If the award/contract is an existing renewal year after year, but has new award/contract number, you may send GC1 along with sponsor information to Sponsored Projects Accounting for expedited processing.